How Old Do You Have To Be To Buy Stocks? – Start Investing Early

 Learn Your Stock Market Vocabulary

-You should understand the various types of tradable assets, including futures, options contracts, cryptocurrencies, ADRs, and more.
-You should also educate yourself on the differences and similarities shared by mutual funds and ETFs.
+Understand various tradable asset types, including futures, options contracts, cryptocurrencies, ADRs, and more.
+Additionally, educate yourself on distinctions and similarities between mutual funds and ETFs.

 Know the Difference Between Types of Stocks